paypal/paypal-retail-node/README.md

 <tr><td>PAYPAL_LIVE_SECRET</td><td>The PayPal secret for your application in the live environment.</td></tr>
 <tr><td>PAYPAL_SANDBOX_CLIENTID</td><td>The PayPal client id for your application in the sandbox environment</td></tr>
 <tr><td>PAYPAL_SANDBOX_SECRET</td><td>The PayPal secret for your application in the sandbox environment</td></tr>
-<tr><td>APP_REDIRECT_URL</td><td>For third party use, after authentication is complete the server will redirect to
+<tr><td>APP_REDIRECT_URL</td><td>For third party use, *after* PayPal authentication is complete the server will redirect to
-this URL with the token for InitializeMerchant in the Retail SDK</td></tr>
+this URL with the token for InitializeMerchant in the Retail SDK.
+This is usually some sort of custom URL protocol like 'myappname://paypaltoken' or similar.
+The URL needs to launch your app and this server will pass it the token.</td></tr>
 </table>

 Usually you're in one of these two situations:

-* [First Party](#First-Party) - The account I made the PayPal.com developer application with is the only one I want to transact with
+* [First Party](#first-party) - The account I made the PayPal.com developer application with is the only one I ever want to transact with.
+You will use this server to get a token and then you will put that token in your app.
-* [Third Party](#Third-Party) - I want other merchants to use my application with their own accounts and give me permission to transact for them
+* [Third Party](#third-party) - I want other merchants to use my application with their own accounts and give me permission to transact for them.
+You will call this server from your app to get a URL for PayPal Login, then when login completes this server will call APP_REDIRECT_URL as described above.

 Why can't I just put the id and secret in the app?
 ==================================================